Rabbit illnesses caused by parasites can make your rabbit's life miserable, even threaten its survival.

 Ringworm is a fungal disease which is highly contagious to rabbits and humans.
 What you'll see: Hair loss in ringed pattern, along with shallow crusted sores.

-Rabbits are the intermediate host for the dog tapeworm (Taenia pisiformis).
+Rabbits are an intermediate host for the dog tapeworm (Taenia pisiformis).
 Infection comes from contamination of their living space by dog/coyote feces, or from hay contaminated by feces.

 As we are not veterinarians, we direct you to our Disclaimers at the bottom of the Rabbit Diseases page.